This tutorial introduces how to extract concordances and keyword-in-context (KWIC) displays with R.

 function from the stringr

-group the data by the word that immediately follows the search term.
+Group the data by the word that immediately follows the search term.

-create a new column called post_word_freq
+Create a new column called post_word_freq

 represents the frequencies of all the words that immediately follow the